 Initial Appearance Court (IA) is the first court appearance for someone arrested in Maricopa County.

 IA Court is located at the 4th Avenue Jail, 201 South 4th Avenue.
+Initial Appearance Court is statutorily

-IA Court statutorily is required to conduct hearings on persons arrested within a 24 hour time period from the time of arrest.
+required to conduct hearings on persons arrested within 24 hours from the time of arrest.
 Persons arrested

-are brought into the 4th Avenue Jail for booking into the Maricopa County Sheriff's Office (MCSO) jail
+are transported to the 4th Avenue Jail for booking into the Maricopa County Sheriff's Office (MCSO) jail

 management system (JMS).
-The court docket is conducted every three hours on a 24 hours/7 days a week schedule.
+The court docket is conducted every three (3) hours on a 24 hours/7 days a week schedule.

 return to top